 What’s expat life really like after the initial sparkle fades away?
-An american expat provides 10 truths to the most frequently-thought myths about living abroad as an expat.
+An American expat provides 10 truths to the most frequently-thought myths about living abroad as an expat.

 Over the past two weeks, three different readers (a gentleman and two ladies) from three different countries on two different continents have written to me asking about the realities of living in a new country.
 They asked: How did I make a life for myself in France?
 How did I find a job?
 Was I scared to give up my career and my entire life?
 How did I make the final decision to embark on the big move?
 And how in the world did I learn French well enough to live in a French society?

-I see the timing and similarity of these correspondences, from authors literally thousands of kilometres apart, as a nudge from Mother Serendipity that perhaps it is time for me to write a little more seriously about life as an expat.
+I see the timing and similarity of these correspondences, from authors literally thousands of kilometers apart, as a nudge from Mother Serendipity that perhaps it is time for me to write a little more seriously about life as an expat.

 I try to be as honest as possible in my posts about living abroad.
 But you, dear reader, must remember that I have been here for nearly six years now, so naturally all the trepidation, the worry, most of the confusion and the anxiety of the first few months and years have dissipated.
 My ‘Big Move’ was in large part a personal adventure at a time in my life when I needed to make a decision as to whether I was going to dedicate my life entirely to one path or to make a change in search of something new.